 Furthermore, workers are often the victims of electrical injuries and shocks.
 Many workers, especially in construction and utility jobs, work near live wires and electrical sources.
 For example, tree trimmers, sign works, utility workers, and telecommunication employees work near these dangers on a daily basis.

-A Michigan lawyer who is familiar with electrocution injury claims could help to determine if another party or company is to blame for an individual’s injuries.
+A Michigan electrocution lawyer familiar with these injury claims will determine if another party or company is to blame for an individual’s injuries.
 Our attorneys will fully investigate the accident and pursue your legal rights to the fullest extent.

 What Types of Injuries are Caused by Electrocution?